shreyasaxena1/BookMania/README.md

    -> ViewHolder : View--single for all the list items as each list item has same view and also list items are dynamic size so we cannot predefine its number </br>
    -> Adapter : Binds view with data </br>

-   Dashboard Fragment file and recycler_dashboard_simgle_row file (Too confusing rn)
+   Dashboard Fragment file and recycler_dashboard_simgle_row file for UI (Too confusing rn)
     -- can refer comments in the code for more information